 What is an administrative assistant?

-Administrative assistants perform a variety of administrative and clerical task in support of an office or an organization.
+Administrative assistants perform a variety of administrative and clerical tasks in support of an office or an organization.
 Successful administrative assistants must be highly organized and possess excellent computer, writing and communication skills.
 Knowledge of a variety of office equipment and modern office procedures is vital.
-Administrative Assistants may create spreadsheets, compose memos and correspondence, manage databases, generate reports, create presentations and perform research.
+Administrative assistants may create spreadsheets, compose memos and correspondence, manage databases, generate reports, create presentations and perform research.
 Various positions may also require handling travel arrangements, maintaining inventories, and planning and scheduling meetings and appointments.
-Traditional task may include answering telephone, filing and reception skills.
+Traditional tasks may include answering the telephone, filing and acting as receptionist.

 Secretaries and administrative assistants are employed in organizations of every type.
 Around 90 percent are employed in service-providing industries, ranging from education and healthcare to government and retail trade.
 Most of the rest work for firms engaged in manufacturing or construction.

 Overall employment of secretaries and administrative assistants is expected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
 Among specialties, medical secretaries is the only occupation that is expected to have much-faster-than-average employment growth.
 This is driven by the rapid growth of the healthcare industry.
 Overall, the majority of job openings will result from the need to replace workers who leave these occupations.